tidal-music/tidal-sdk/Player.md

 ## Streaming privileges

 The Player must implement Streaming Privileges support, a solution that guarantees a user cannot play on multiple devices simultaneously, using the same subscription.
-See streaming privileges documentation for further infromation.
+See streaming privileges documentation for further information.

 Whenever the Player receives a message that streaming privileges have been revoked, it shall pause playback and fire a `StreamingPrivilegesRevokedMessage`.